alexisbaxman/ancpbids_documentation/book/introduction.md

 ## Next section
 In the next section, we'll walk through the installation and basics for the tutorial.

-Also, if you want to learn more how ancpBIDS uses the BIDS specification for its tasks, [follow this link](guide/inmemory.md).
+If you want to learn more how ancpBIDS uses the BIDS specification for its tasks, [follow this link](guide/inmemory.md).